Saint-Brieuc offshore wind farm

 Iberdrola projects Offshore wind France

-When it becomes operational in early 2024, it will have a total installed capacity of 496 megawatts (MW), capable of generating enough clean energy for 835,000 people.
+This offshore wind farm, commissioned in 2024, has a total installed capacity of 496 megawatts (MW), capable of generating enough clean energy for 835,000 people.

 Saint Brieuc